Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Read our guide to UK tax rates and thresholds for sole traders, limited companies, partners and partnerships, employers, and other businesses.

 UK tax is a massive subject, so getting to grips with all of the rules and regulations can be difficult.
-With so many different types of tax, each with their own tax bands and thresholds, allowances, rates, and relief schemes, it’s understandable that you might feel a bit lost!
+With so many different types of tax, each with their own tax bands and thresholds, allowances, rates, and relief schemes, it’s understandable you might feel a bit lost!

 Just to make things even more confusing, the structure of a business also affects its tax reporting requirements and deadlines.
 This means the way you pay tax varies depending on whether you’re a sole trader, a limited company, a partnership, or another type of business.

-The type and rate of taxes that you pay can also change according to your employment status as an employee or an employer.
+The type and rate of taxes you pay can also change according to your employment status as an employee or an employer.
 You might even be both, if you’re the owner and director of your own company and pay yourself a salary, or if you have a side-hustle on the go!

 Our guide to business tax explains the tax brackets and rates for the 2024/25 tax year which starts 6th April 2024 and ends 5th April 2025.
 For comparison we also include last year’s 2023/24 rates from 6th April 2023 to 5th April 2024, as well as the rates for 2025/26 (6th April 2025 to 5th April 2026) which were announced at the Chancellor’s Autumn Statement in October 2024.